alanwatsonforster/glass/apxo/map.md

 #### Tropical Style

 This is intended to represent more verdant terrain in tropical zones.
-The terrain colors are three shades of medium green, and is darker than the temperate style.
+The terrain colors are three shades of medium green, and are darker than the temperate style.
 All terrain elements are included.
 This scheme is designed for the Vietnam scenarios in *The Speed of Heat*.

 <img src="../maps/map-sheets-A2B1B2-tropical.png" width="100%"/>